Self-consistent multidimensional Penrose process driven by magnetic reconnection

+Finally, and most importantly, because Eq.~\eqref{eq:E_RAIB_infty} applied to a torus is not restricted to the equatorial plane, it allows us to study for the first time the problem plasmoid-driven PP in an axisymmetric but non-equatorial context.

-Figure~\ref{fig:Disc_models} shows polar sections of magnetised tori with $\ell_0 \lesssim \ell_{\rm mb}$ entering the ergosphere of BHs with spin increasing from left to right.
-Marked with a colormap are the values of the magnetisation $\sigma_0$ such that $\varepsilon^\infty_+>0$ and $\varepsilon^\infty_-<0$ [\cf Eq.~\eqref{eq:E_RAIB_infty}] and reported are corresponding the critical value for the magnetisation.
+Figure~\ref{fig:Disc_models} shows polar sections of magnetised tori with $\ell_0 \lesssim \ell_{\rm mb}$ entering the ergosphere of BHs with spin.
+Marked with a colormap are the values of the magnetisation $\sigma_0$ such that $\varepsilon^\infty_+>0$ and $\varepsilon^\infty_-<0$ [\cf Eq.~\eqref{eq:E_RAIB_infty}] and reported are corresponding the critical value for the magnetisation increasing from left to right.
 For magnetisations above a critical value $\sigma_{0, {\rm crit}}$, the innermost part of the torus possesses an ergobelt as a site for the production of plasmoids with negative energy-at-infinity and hence yield a PP. Moreover, for faster spinning BHs, larger portions of the torus penetrate the ergosphere increasing the potential production of plasmoids.